denny/ShinyCMS/README.md

 Installation
 ------------

-You can test-drive our new install script by pasting one of the following commands into a terminal.
+You can install ShinyCMS by pasting one of the commands below into a terminal:

 For a site with demo data:
 `curl https://raw.githubusercontent.com/denny/ShinyCMS/master/bin/install.sh | SHINYCMS_DEMO=1 sh`

 For a new (empty) site:
 `curl https://raw.githubusercontent.com/denny/ShinyCMS/master/bin/install.sh | sh`